This Day In Music: August 31

 August 31, 1945 ~ Singer, guitarist, songwriter Bob Welch born in Los Angeles, California, USA ~ Member of Fleetwood Mac from 1971 through 1974, appearing on the albums Future Games, Bare Trees, The Penguin and Mystery To Me, and on Heroes Are Hard To Find.
 Helped steer Fleetwood Mac away from the blues, more towards general pop, rock sound.
 As a solo artist best known for a number of hits during the late-1970s including Hot Love Cold World, Ebony Eyes, Precious Love and Sentimental Lady.
 Has also worked with the Seven Souls, Head West and Paris ~ Welch passed away in 2012

-August 31, 1945 ~ Singer, songwriter Van Morrison, full name George Ivan Morrison, born in Belfast, Ireland ~ First gained attention as lead singer of Them, known primarily for songs such Gloria and Get Your Kicks On Route 66.
-Debuted as a solo artist in 1967 with the single Brown-Eyed Girl, to this date one of his best-known songs, followed by the albums Blowin' Your Mind in 1967 and Astral Weeks in 1968.
+August 31, 1945 ~ Singer, songwriter Van Morrison, full name George Ivan Morrison, born in Belfast, Ireland ~ First gained attention as lead singer of Them, known primarily for songs such Gloria and (Get Your Kicks On) Route 66.
+Debuted as a solo artist in 1967 with the single Brown Eyed Girl, to this date one of his best known songs, followed by the albums Blowin' Your Mind in 1967 and Astral Weeks in 1968.
 Cemented his position as a major artist by 1970 with the album Moondance and has been recording to critical acclaim and commercial succes since

 August 31, 1942 ~ Jazz drummer, composer Bengt Berger born in Stockholm, Sweden ~ Studied Indian music since the 1960s and besides regular drums and percussion also plays a variety of Indian instruments including tabla and mridangam.
 Has recorded about a dozen albums as a leader and is an in-demand sideman for artists such as Don Cherry, Rena Rama, Bernt Rosengren, Dag Vag, Lennart Åberg, Eagle Eye Cherry (Desireless), and Mecki Mark Men

 August 31, 1939 ~ Jazz, swing, funk, R&B double bassist, composer, arranger, producer Cleveland Eaton, full name Cleveland Josephus Eaton II, born in Fairfields, Alabama, USA ~ Best known for his associations with Ramsey Lewis and Count Basie.
-Known by funk afficionados for his 1975 recording Plenty Good Eaton.
-Worked with wide array of artists including John Klemmer, Ike Cole, Bunky Green, the Dells, Bobby Rush, Minnie Riperton, Jerry Butler, Rotary Connection, George Benson, Henry Mancini, Frank Sinatra, Joe Williams, Billy Eckstine, Sarah Vaughan, Ella Fitzgerald, Nancy Wilson, Peggy Lee, Mimi Hines, Sammy Davis Jr, Julie London, Bobby Troup, Brook Benton, Lou Rawls, Nipsey Russell, Morgana King, Gloria Lynne, Herbie Hancock, the Magic City Jazz Orchestra, the Platters, the Temptations, the Miracles, and others ~ Eaton passed away in 2020
+Known by funk aficionados for his 1975 recording Plenty Good Eaton.
+Worked with wide array of artists including John Klemmer, Ike Cole, Bunky Green, the Dells, Bobby Rush, Minnie Riperton, Jerry Butler, Rotary Connection, George Benson, Henry Mancini, Frank Sinatra, Joe Williams, Billy Eckstine, Sarah Vaughan, Ella Fitzgerald, Nancy Wilson, Peggy Lee, Mimi Hines, Sammy Davis Jr, Julie London, Bobby Troup, Brook Benton, Lou Rawls, Nipsey Russell, Morgana King, Gloria Lynne, Herbie Hancock, the Magic City Jazz Orchestra, the Platters, the Temptations, and the Miracles ~ Eaton passed away in 2020

 August 31, 1939 ~ Rock & roll, rockabilly drummer Jerry Allison, full name Jerry Ivan Allison, born in Hillsboro, Texas, USA ~ Best known for backing Buddy Holly as a member of the Crickets.
 Credited as a co-writer on the hits That'll Be The Day and Peggy Sue.
 The latter was originally titled Cindy Lou but renamed to charm Allison's girlfriend, and future wife, Peggy Sue ~ Allison passed away in 2022